duanwujie/debian-policy-chinese/README.md

 Policy release.
 Resolving a bug means one of the following:

-+ Proposing new language to address the bug that's seconded and approved by the readers of the Policy list following the [[./Progress.org][Policy changes process]] (or that's accepted by one of the Policy delegates if the change isn't normative; i.e., doesn't change the technical meaning of the document).
++ Proposing new language to address the bug that's seconded and approved by the readers of the Policy list following the [Policy changes process](./Progress.md) (or that's accepted by one of the Policy delegates if the change isn't normative; i.e., doesn't change the technical meaning of the document).
 + Determining that the bug is not relevant to Policy and closing it.
 + Determining that either there is no consensus that the bug indicates